-The purposes of the Association are:
+The purposes of the Association are to:

-- To promote cooperation and mutual respect with the active clergy by helping, supporting, guiding, sharing their experiences with them and aiding them in their ministry, when requested to, and to help prepare them for retirement.
+Promote cooperation and mutual respect with the active clergy by helping, supporting, guiding, sharing their experiences with them and aiding them in their ministry, when requested to, and to help prepare them for retirement.

-- To support all the activities, growth and progress of the Church through close cooperation between the Board of Trustees of the Retired Clergy Association and the Archdiocesan Presbyters Council by having occasional meetings together.
+Support all the activities, growth and progress of the Church through close cooperation between the Board of Trustees of the Retired Clergy Association and the Archdiocesan Presbyters Council by having occasional meetings together.

-- To guard and improve any and all benefits, to which the Retired Clergy are entitled.
+Guard and improve any and all benefits, to which the Retired Clergy are entitled.

 Article III - Membership

-Honorary membership is extended to all Presvyteres of the living retired clergy and the widowed Presvyteres.
+Honorary membership, without the right to vote, is extended to all Presvyteres of the living retired clergy and to the widowed Presvyteres.

 Article IV - Meetings

-Section 1.
-General Assembly
+Section 1 General Assembly

 The Association shall hold a regular General Assembly at the Archdiocesan Clergy-Laity Congress with 25 members in good standing comprising quorum.
 When deemed necessary the Board of Trustees of the Association or 10% of the members in good standing who have paid their minimum stewardship may call a special general assembly by notifying the members by first class mail at least 30 days before the date of such assembly of the time and place of the assembly, and stating the matters to be discussed at the assembly.

-Section 2.
-Board of Trustees Meeting
+Section 2 Board of Trustees Meetings

-- The Board of Trustees of the Association will meet the day before the Association's General Assembly held during the Archdiocesan Clergy-Laity Congress.
+a.
+The Board of Trustees of the Association will meet the day before the Association's General Assembly held during the Archdiocesan Clergy-Laity Congress.

-- The newly elected Board of Trustees will meet following the Association's General Assembly held during the Archdiocesan Clergy-Laity Congress and again each year in October and February at a place and time set by the President and at such times when the President and/or Officers of the Association shall deem it necessary to call a special Board of Trustees meeting.
+b.
+The newly elected Board of Trustees will meet following the Association's General Assembly held during the Archdiocesan Clergy-Laity Congress and again each year in October and February at a place and time set by the President and at such times when the President and/or Officers of the Association shall deem it necessary to call a special Board of Trustees meeting.
 The quorum shall be at least five.

-Section 3.
-Order of Business
+Section 3 Order of Business

 All meetings shall be conducted according to Robert's Rules of order.
 All decisions will be made, after due deliberation, by majority voice vote or secret ballot if requested by any member attending.
 All decisions will be communicated to His Eminence the Archbishop and all Metropolitans for their information.